ceoimon/downode/README.md

 - `waitFor(refPathsArray, callback)`
 - `waitFor(refPathsObject, callback)`

-Create a `Reference Variable Waiter`. invoke the callback when all `Reference Variables` are available.
+Create a `Reference Variable Waiter`.
+Invoke the callback when all `Reference Variables` are available.

-*To learn more about reference mechanism, head to [reference-mechanism](./docs/reference-mechanism.md)*
+*To learn more about reference mechanism, please head to [reference-mechanism](./docs/reference-mechanism.md)*

 **Params**